jeffspence/vilma/README.md

 source my-pyrho-env/bin/activate
 ```

-Note that activating the virttual environment will
+Note that activating the virtual environment will
 be required before running `vilma` (e.g., if you open
 a new terminal, or deactivate `my-vilma-env`).